sinamalakouti/CDDMSL/README.md

 # Semi-Supervised Domain Generalization for Object Detection via Language-Guided Feature Alignment 	(CDDMSL)

 This is the code for Semi-Supervised Domain Generalization for Object Detection via Language-Guided Feature Alignment, accepted at BMVC2023.
-For any questions or more information, please contact Sina Malakouti (sem238@pitt.edu)
+For any questions or more information, please contact [Sina Malakouti](sem238@pitt.edu)

 **This repo will be updated soon!**